Hoarding Rating Scale

 What are the 5 levels of hoarding?

-The 5 levels of hoarding are a classification system used to categorize the severity of hoarding disorder based on clutter and living conditions.
-They range from Level 1 (minimal clutter) to Level 5 (extreme clutter and unsanitary conditions).
+The 5 levels of hoarding are a classification system used to describe the severity of clutter and functional impairment in a person’s living environment, ranging from Level 1 (mild) to Level 5 (extreme).
+Each level considers factors such as access to rooms, sanitation, structural damage, and the presence of health or safety hazards.